 - Overall health.

-- Your child's behavior across multiple settings and relationships
+- Emotions and behavior across multiple settings and relationships

-- The presence of other mental health, learning or communication disorders
+- Presence of other mental health, learning or communication disorders

 Treatment for oppositional defiant disorder primarily involves family-based interventions, but it may include other types of psychotherapy and training for your child — as well as for parents.
 Treatment often lasts several months or longer.
 It's important to also treat any other problems, such as a mental health condition or learning disorder, because they can cause or worsen ODD symptoms if left untreated.

-Medications alone generally aren't used for ODD unless another disorder co-exists.
-If your child has co-existing conditions, particularly ADHD, medications may help significantly improve symptoms.
+Medications alone generally aren't used for ODD unless your child also has another mental health disorder.
+If your child has coexisting disorders, such as ADHD, anxiety or depression, medications may help improve these symptoms.

 - Parent training.
-A mental health provider with experience treating ODD may help you develop parenting skills that are more positive and less frustrating for you and your child.
-In some cases, your child may participate in this type of training with you, so that everyone in your family develops shared goals for how to handle problems.
+A mental health professional with experience treating ODD may help you develop parenting skills that are more consistent, positive and less frustrating for you and your child.
+In some cases, your child may participate in this training with you, so everyone in your family develops shared goals for how to handle problems.
 Involving other authority figures, such as teachers, in the training may be an important part of treatment.

 - Parent-child interaction therapy (PCIT).
-During PCIT, therapists coach parents while they interact with their children.
-In one approach, the therapist sits behind a one-way mirror and, using an "ear bug" audio device, guides parents through strategies that reinforce their children's positive behavior.
-As a result, parents learn more-effective parenting techniques, the quality of the parent-child relationship improves and problem behaviors decrease.
+During PCIT, a therapist coaches parents while they interact with their child.
+In one approach, the therapist sits behind a one-way mirror and, using an "ear bug" audio device, guides parents through strategies that reinforce their child's positive behavior.
+As a result, parents learn more-effective parenting techniques, the quality of the parent-child relationship improves, and problem behaviors decrease.

 - Individual and family therapy.
-Individual counseling for your child may help him or her learn to manage anger and express feelings in a healthier way.
-Family counseling may help improve your communication and relationships, and help members of your family learn how to work together.
+Individual therapy for your child may help him or her learn to manage anger and express feelings in a healthier way.
+Family therapy may help improve your communication and relationships and help members of your family learn how to work together.